aditi15901/24-Hours-Alarm-Clock-on-FPGA/README.md

 4. **sw 12-13**                : MSD of hour input.
 5. **sw 15**                   : To turn on/off the alarm functionality.

+#### LEDs:-
+1. **Leds 0-5**               : Displays the seconds in binary notation.
+It displays seconds from 0 to 59, after which it resets to 0 and starts over.
+                                Hence, LEDs 0-5 glow according to the current second in binary.
+2. **Led 15**                 : Glows when the Alarm sets off along with the Buzzer tone.

 #### Buttons-

 1. **Center Button**          : Resets the clock i.e. alarm time and clock time to 24:00 and 00:00 respectively.